onap/dcaegen2/docs/sections/services/dfc/certificates.rst

 7. Other conditions
 ---------------------------------------------------------------------------
    This has been tested with vsftpd and dfc, with self-signed certificates.
-   In real deployment, we should use ONAP-CA signed certificate for DFC, and vendor-CA signed certificate for xNF
+   In real deployment, we should use ONAP-CA signed certificate for DFC, and vendor-CA signed certificate for xNF.